 In April 2017, ASTM and NFPA held a meeting on opportunities to cooperate on the topic of UxS for first responders.
 A year later, the two organizations signed an MOU to support a JWG comprising experts in public safety and drone technology.
 The group has been working to develop use cases for using drones in various public safety operations.
-It leverages expertise from participants in ASTM F38 on UAS, ASTM F32 on SAR, ASTM E54.09 on response robots in homeland security applications, and NFPA 2400.
+It leverages expertise from participants in ASTM F38 on UAS, ASTM F32 on SAR, ASTM E54.09 on response robots in homeland security applications, and NFPA® 2400.